AztecProtocol/engineering-designs/in-progress/0003-native-merkle-trees.md

 ### Interface

 The interface will be an asynchronous message based communication protocol.
-Each message is provided with meta data uniquely identiying it and is responded to inidividually.
+Each message is provided with meta data uniquely identifying it and is responded to individually.
 It is not necessary to wait for a response to a message before sending a subsequent message.
 A simple message specification will be created, some examples of which are shown here:

 ``` C++
 enum WorldStateMsgTypes {